Skip to content

 The National Flood Insurance Program defines a flood as a temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties.
 A flood must be caused by an overflow of inland or tidal waters, unusual and rapid accumulation of surface waters, mudflow, or the collapse of land along the shore of a body of water.

-Hurricane Preparedness: How to Protect Your Home This Season
+Hurricane Preparedness: How to Help Protect Your Home This Season

 hurricane insurance floridaThe harsh Florida summer season is almost over, but it will quickly be replaced by hurricane season.
 Even if you don’t live on the coast, your home is still vulnerable to wind damage, flooding, and other issues caused by natural disasters.
 Use the following tips to prepare your home and minimize costly damage during this year’s hurricane season.